-2.1.28 Change of law and new regulatory regime
+2.1.29 Change of law and new regulatory regime

-The Conditions (and applicable Final Terms) of the Mortgage Pandbrieven issued pursuant to the Base Prospectus are based on and subject to Belgian law in effect as at the date of issuance of the relevant Mortgage Pandbrieven.
-No assurance can be given as to the impact of any possible judicial decision or change to Belgian law or administrative practice after the date of issuance of the relevant Mortgage Pandbrieven.
+The Conditions (and applicable Final Terms) of the Public Pandbrieven issued pursuant to the Base Prospectus are based on and subject to Belgian law in effect as at the date of issuance of the relevant Public Pandbrieven.
+No assurance can be given as to the impact of any possible judicial decision or change to Belgian law or administrative practice after the date of issuance of the relevant Public Pandbrieven.
 The legal regime for covered bonds was introduced in Belgium in 2012 and was incorporated in the Banking Law.

-In addition, any relevant tax law or practice applicable as at the date of this Base Prospectus and/or the date of purchase or subscription of the Mortgage Pandbrieven may change at any time (including during any subscription period or the term of the Mortgage Pandbrieven).
-Any such change may have an adverse effect on a Noteholder, including that the Mortgage Pandbrieven may be redeemed before their due date, their liquidity may decrease and/or the tax treatment of amounts payable to or receivable by an affected Noteholder may be less than otherwise expected by such Noteholder.
+In addition, any relevant tax law or practice applicable as at the date of this Base Prospectus and/or the date of purchase or subscription of the Public Pandbrieven may change at any time (including during any subscription period or the term of the Public Pandbrieven).
+Any such change may have an adverse effect on a Noteholder, including that the Public Pandbrieven may be redeemed before their due date, their liquidity may decrease and/or the tax treatment of amounts payable to or receivable by an affected Noteholder may be less than otherwise expected by such Noteholder.

-2.1.29 Reliance on the procedures of the Securities Settlement System, Euroclear and Clearstream Luxembourg, SIX SIS (Switzerland), Monte Titoli (Italy)
+2.1.30 Reliance on the procedures of the Securities Settlement System, Euroclear, Clearstream Germany, SIX SIS (Switzerland), Euroclear France SA (France), INTERBOLSA (Portugal) and Monte Titoli (Italy)

-Mortgage Pandbrieven will be issued in dematerialised or in registered form under the Belgian Companies Code and cannot be physically delivered.
-The dematerialised Mortgage Pandbrieven will be represented exclusively by book entries in the records of the Securities Settlement System.
-Access to the Securities Settlement System is available through the Securities Settlement System participants whose membership extends to securities such as the Mortgage Pandbrieven.
-The Securities Settlement System participants include certain banks, stockbrokers and Euroclear, Clearstream Luxembourg, SIX SIS (Switzerland) and Monte Titoli (Italy).
+Public Pandbrieven will be issued in dematerialised or in registered form under the Belgian Companies Code and cannot be physically delivered.
+The dematerialised Public Pandbrieven will be represented exclusively by book entries in the records of the Securities Settlement System.
+Access to the Securities Settlement System is available through the Securities Settlement System participants whose membership extends to securities such as the Public Pandbrieven.
+The Securities Settlement System participants include certain banks, stockbrokers and Euroclear, Clearstream, Germany, SIX SIS (Switzerland), Monte Titoli (Italy), Euroclear France SA (France), INTERBOLSA (Portugal).

-Transfers of interests in the Mortgage Pandbrieven will be effected between the Securities Settlement System participants in accordance with the rules and operating procedures of the Securities Settlement System.
-Transfers between investors will be effected in accordance with the respective rules and operating procedures of the Securities Settlement System participants through which they hold their Mortgage Pandbrieven.
+Transfers of interests in the Public Pandbrieven will be effected between the Securities Settlement System participants in accordance with the rules and operating procedures of the Securities Settlement System.
+Transfers between investors will be effected in accordance with the respective rules and operating procedures of the Securities Settlement System participants through which they hold their Public Pandbrieven.

-Neither the Issuer, nor the Arranger, nor any Dealer, nor any Agent, nor the Noteholders' Representative will have any responsibility for the proper performance by the Securities Settlement System or the Securities Settlement System participants of their obligations under their respective rules and operating procedures.
+Neither the Issuer, nor the Arranger, any Dealer, any Agent or the Noteholders' Representative will have any responsibility for the proper performance by the Securities Settlement System or the Securities Settlement System participants of their obligations under their respective rules and operating procedures.

-A Noteholder must rely on the procedures of the Securities Settlement System, Euroclear, Clearstream Luxembourg, SIX SIS (Switzerland) and Monte Titoli (Italy) to receive payments under the Mortgage Pandbrieven.
-The Issuer will have no responsibility or liability for the records relating to, or payments made in respect of, the Mortgage Pandbrieven within the Securities Settlement System.
+A Noteholder must rely on the procedures of the Securities Settlement System, Euroclear, Clearstream, Germany, SIX SIS (Switzerland), Monte Titoli (Italy), Euroclear France SA (France), INTERBOLSA (Portugal) to receive payments under the Public Pandbrieven.
+The Issuer will have no responsibility or liability for the records relating to, or payments made in respect of, the Public Pandbrieven within the Securities Settlement System.

-2.1.30 A Noteholder's actual yield on the Mortgage Pandbrieven may be reduced from the stated yield by transaction costs and taxes
+2.1.31 A Noteholder's actual yield on the Public Pandbrieven may be reduced from the stated yield by transaction costs and taxes